maximebohrer/larm_moutarde/README.md

 Autonomous navigation
 ---------------------

-We decided to use `move_base` from ROS' navigation stack in order for the robot to move autonomously in the arena.
+We decided to use `gmapping` and `move_base` from ROS's navigation stack in order for the robot to move autonomously in the arena.
 We also used the `dwa_local_planner` to replace move_base's default local planner as it works way better in our experience.
 We configured the global planner so that you can make the robot explore unknown areas, and it will adjust its path along the way as it detects new walls and obstacles.
 That way, you can make the robot explore its environment easily by sending it goals through Rviz, even if it does not know the map yet.

+The global costmap is generated using gmapping's map.
+The obstacles are inflated by the radius of the robot.
+This is the area that the robot must not enter under any circumstances.
+Otherwise a collision will be unavoidable.
+This region is displayed in light blue in Rviz.
+The obstacles are further inflated, but this time with a gradient pattern: the closer the area is to an obstacle, the less likely global and local planners are to plan paths there.
+The local costmap does the exact same thing but takes its data from the laser and overrules the global costmap.
+That way the robot can react in real time to the obstacles.
+The two costmaps and the planned paths are displayed in Rviz.

 `explore_lite` is a ROS package that works with move_base.
 It determines the best goal to go explore in order to map the environment in the most efficient way possible.
 The goals are sent to move_base and the robot keeps exploring until the whole environment has been mapped.
 As you will see, it works really well in the simulation, but we had trouble making it work in small cluttered places like the arena.
 That is why we only enabled it for the simulation.